-Mendoza has covered sports for a variety of Nicaraguan outlets for nearly 30 years, and regularly co-hosts the Doble Play radio sports program, according to reports.
-He also shares commentary on politics and human rights issues, as well as criticism of the government of President Daniel Ortega, on his personal accounts on Twitter, where he has about 27,000 followers, and Facebook, where he has about 117,000 followers.
+Before his arrest, Mendoza covered sports for various Nicaraguan outlets for nearly 30 years and regularly co-hosted the Doble Play radio sports program.
+He also shared commentary on politics and human rights issues, as well as criticism of the government of President Daniel Ortega, on his personal accounts on Twitter, where he had about 27,000 followers, and Facebook, where he had about 117,000 followers at the time.

-Mendoza was detained at about 9 p.m. on June 21, 2021, after police raided his home in Managua and seized equipment including a computer, according to news reports and a press release published by the police that evening.
-His arrest came amid a widespread crackdown on independent media throughout the summer and leading up to national elections in November, according to news reports and CPJ research.
+Mendoza was detained at about 9 p.m. on June 21, 2021, after police raided his home in Managua and seized equipment, including a computer, according to news reports and a press release published by the police that evening.
+His arrest came amid a widespread crackdown on independent media throughout the summer and leading up to national elections in November.

 The police statement said that Mendoza was under investigation for crimes including “actions that undermine independence, sovereignty and self-determination,” “inciting foreign interference in internal affairs,” and “requesting, exalting, and applauding the imposition of sanctions against Nicaragua and its citizens.”

-During one of the three visits that Mendoza’s wife, Margin Pozo, was granted to see him, on September 2, Mendoza told her that the prosecutor’s office had cited 10 posts from his Twitter account and one Facebook post as evidence to support the conspiracy charges, according to the PCIN representative, who spoke with Pozo about the visit.
+During one of three visits that Mendoza’s wife, Margin Pozo, was granted to see him in September 2021, Mendoza told her that the prosecutor’s office had cited 10 posts from his Twitter account and one Facebook post as evidence to support the conspiracy charges, according to the PCIN representative, who spoke with Pozo about the visit.

 The posts included tweets in which Mendoza commented on U.S. sanctions imposed against individuals linked to the Ortega administration, including Ortega’s family members, as well as a retweet of a tweet by María Elvira Salazar, a member of the U.S. House of Representatives.
 In that tweet, Salazar called on the Biden administration to suspend Nicaragua from a free trade agreement if detained political figures were harmed.

-Pozo told the news website Artículo 66 that Mendoza, who is diabetic, was “unrecognizable” and that she thought he had lost at least 20 pounds.
-At the time of the visit, Mendoza told his wife he was receiving medical care, but officials are refusing to bring him the food and water that family members deliver to the prison every day.
+In September 2021, Pozo told the news website Artículo 66 that Mendoza, who has diabetes, was “unrecognizable” and that she thought he had lost at least 20 pounds.
+At the time of the visit, Mendoza told his wife he was receiving medical care, but officials refused to bring him the food and water that family members delivered to the prison daily.

-CPJ emailed the Nicaraguan National Police and called the prosecutor’s office in September and October 2021, but did not receive any responses.
+CPJ emailed the Nicaraguan National Police and the prosecutor’s office in September 2022 but did not receive any responses.